 Questions or Concerns

-If you have questions about how AIPMO uses AI, how your data is handled, or any aspect of our governance practices, contact us at:
+If you have questions about how AIPMO uses AI, how your data is handled, or any aspect of our governance practices, please contact us at:

-- Website: aipmo.co
+Website: aipmo.co